What is Ketorol Dt?

 • Drowsiness

-Ketorol-DT can cause some serious side effects.
-Avoid using the medicine if you feel any adverse effects and contact your doctor immediately.
-The doctor might change the prescribed dose or medicine looking at your side effects.
+Ketorol-DT can cause serious side effects.
+If you feel any adverse effects, avoid using the medicine and contact your doctor immediately.
+Based on your side effects, the doctor might change the prescribed dose or medicine.

 Precautions